Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Methods

-\item \textbf{XAI-specific characteristics:} whether an interpretable model or an explanation method is used\footnote{If the nomenclature in a papers does not agree with the one mentioned in the Introduction, we identify whether it uses explanation methods or interpretable models according to our understanding.}, its type, and the specific explanation method (e.g.: SHAP, GradCAM~\cite{selvaraju_grad-cam_2020}) or way of interpreting the model (e.g., weights at the first layer of DNN). \item \textbf{Interplay between FL and XAI}: a paragraph summarizing how the paper deals jointly with FL and XAI; influence of FL on explanations or interpretability (e.g. significant differences in variable importance ratings between centrally learned and model trained via FL); influence of XAI onto federated training (e.g., modified merging step in central server after collecting locally trained models); and whether this influence is quantified, and how. \item \textbf{Methodology notes:} how the novel method is designed (e.g., optimization-based approach), and how rigorous the methodology is. \end{itemize}
+We utilized a shared online spreadsheet to facilitate data extraction.
+During both the screening and extraction process, double coding was practiced with the involvement of all authors.
+Each screened paper was independently assessed by two authors, and the extraction points for each included study were likewise completed independently by two authors.
+We tried resolving differences in data extraction through discussion between the two involved authors.
+If the disagreements persisted, a discussion within the entire author consortium resulted in the final decision.
+While extracting, we distinguished between explanation methods and model interpretability according to the nomenclature introduced above, even though some articles did not agree with the latter.
+We collected the following data:

-During both the screening and the extraction process, double coding was practiced.
-Each screened paper was independently assessed by two different authors, and answers to the extraction points for each of the included papers were obtained by two different authors, resolving differences by discussion between the two involved authors; disagreements were solved by discussion within the entire author consortium.
-While extracting, we distinguished between explanation methods and model interpretability according to the nomenclature above introduced, even though some papers did not agree with the latter.
+\begin{itemize} \item \textbf{Study identification:} title, authors, publication year, publication outlet. \item \textbf{Nomenclature:} whether the article provides or cites a definition of explainability, and whether the nomenclature regarding explainability coincides with the one introduced here. \item \textbf{Nature of the study:} whether it is general, theoretical, or applied; if applied, what field it is applied on, and whether the proposed idea is practically validated in the field of application. \item \textbf{Data characteristics:} information modality, type, and amount (number of unique data samples) of the data used in the experiments. \item \textbf{FL-specific characteristics:} type of FL (HFL, VFL, FTL) used, setup (simulated or not, number of data centers), and which FL library is used (e.g., FLWR, openFL). \item \textbf{XAI-specific characteristics:} whether an interpretable model or an explanation method is used\footnote{If the nomenclature in an article does not agree with the one mentioned in the Introduction, we identify whether it uses explanation methods or interpretable models according to our understanding.}, its type, and the specific explanation method (e.g.: SHAP, GradCAM~\cite{selvaraju_grad-cam_2020}) or way of interpreting the model (e.g., weights at the first layer of DNN). \item \textbf{Interplay between FL and XAI}: a paragraph summarizing how the article deals jointly with FL and XAI; influence of FL on explanations or interpretability (e.g. significant differences in variable importance ratings between centrally learned and model trained via FL); influence of XAI onto federated training (e.g., modified merging step in the central server after collecting locally trained models); and whether this influence is quantified, and how. \item \textbf{Methodology notes:} how the novel method is designed (e.g., optimization-based approach), and how rigorous the methodology is. \end{itemize}